Connection lost. Please refresh the page.

 The main function of the urinary system is to remove waste products from the body and maintain water, electrolyte and acid-base (pH) balance in the blood.
 It does this through the formation of urine.
 Waste products are filtered from the blood into the urine filtrate by nephrons.
 Water, electrolyte and acid-base balance is a finely controlled process of filtration, reabsorption and secretion, also occurring through nephrons.

 The urinary system has a homeostatic relationship with many other body systems, by which one or both rely on the other for effective functioning.
 For example the endocrine system produces hormones such as antidiuretic hormone and aldosterone, which help to control the kidney’s reabsorption of water and salts.
 This same water and salt balance is vital for the accurate function of the muscular system, cardiovascular system and nervous system.
 Without appropriate levels of sodium, potassium and calcium contraction of skeletal and cardiac muscle and the function of nerves would be disrupted.
 Further, water and electrolyte balance in the body is necessary for maintaining blood volume and blood pressure.
-While systemic blood pressure of the cardiovascular system is responsible for driving the passive filtration of water and substances out of the glomerulus into the renal capsule.
+While systemic blood pressure of the cardiovascular system is responsible for driving the passive filtration of water and substances out of the glomerulus into the glomerular capsule.

 The urinary system has other endocrine functions too, with the kidney producing the enzyme renin, the hormone erythropoietin and acting in the conversion of vitamin D. Our bodies derive vitamin D either through diet or by skin synthesis when exposed to ultraviolet light.
 It is then processed, firstly by the liver then by the kidneys, to transform it from its initial inactive prohormone state into the active product of 1,25 vitamin D (calcitriol).
 Activated Vitamin D can then be used by the body in various processes, including the absorption of calcium from the gastrointestinal tract and the deposition of calcium into bone.
 Erythropoietin is produced by specialized kidney cells, called interstitial cells, in response to tissue hypoxia.
 Low oxygen situations such as anemia, living at high altitude or certain cardiac and pulmonary diseases will result in tissue hypoxia.
 Erythropoietin acts on stem cells in bone marrow to increase red blood cell production, this in turn results in more red blood cells circulating in our blood, carrying more oxygen around the body and raising oxygenation of tissues.
 Renin is a hormone that plays a very important role in blood pressure control, via the renin-angiotensin-aldosterone mechanism.
 Low blood pressure, low sodium levels, or specific sympathetic nervous system activity stimulates juxtaglomerular cells in the kidneys to produce renin.